nullfox-coder/Low-Level-Design-Patterns-CPP/README.md

 ```

 ### Chain Macros
-//the parent macro will be expanded first and then the child macro will be expanded.
+the parent macro will be expanded first and then the child macro will be expanded.
-// defining first macro
+defining first macro
     ```#define CLERK 10```

-// defining second macro
+defining second macro
     ```#define WORKER CLERK```

 ## Directives in C++